Stolen Luxury Vehicles Bound for Ghana Intercepted in Canada, Valued at $800,000

 Police said the vehicles were found concealed in storage lockers, an auto body shop and shipping containers.

-Two of the suspects were arrested at Toronto Pearson International Airport while travelling to Ghana.
+Two of the suspects were arrested at Toronto Pearson International Airport while attempting to travel to Ghana.

 In total, six individuals were arrested and are facing 30 charges, including robbery, conspiracy, possession of property obtained by crime and laundering the proceeds of crime.